cregox/cregox.github.io/tv/fastv.md

 drive: https://drive.google.com/open?id=0B7x-Yn04UquwWEpGdFZPT0F5Nkk
 ---

-- the tv is currently on [google drive]({{page.drive}}).
+- the "tv" is currently on [google drive]({{page.drive}}).

-[neverthink.tv](https://neverthink.tv/code) is not quite as [random](https://neverthink.tv/random) as i'd wish, but that's almost the whole idea, right there!
+[neverthink.tv](https://neverthink.tv/code) is not quite as [random](/random) as i'd wish, but that's almost the whole idea right there... although [tiktok](https://tiktok.com/@cregox) would be a much better UX in general: just one big "random channel". jump into similar things as you wish. etc.

-at some point in 2015 i thought it would be fun to try making something like [9gag tv](http://9gag.com/tv) or [iflscience](http://www.iflscience.com/team/elise-andrew/) (later on i found out about something [similar](https://www.patreon.com/lolhehehe) to my will, except i have no wish to produce anything in non-english).
+at some point in 2015 i thought it would be fun to try making something like [9gag tv](http://9gag.com/tv) or [iflscience](http://www.iflscience.com/team/elise-andrew/) (or even curiosity.com in 2019, which is sadly dead now). later on i found out about something [similar](https://www.patreon.com/lolhehehe) to my will, except i have no wish to produce anything in non-english.

 i ended up creating a "fas tv" google plus collection: